 Let’s look at some of the factors that lead to higher pay for underwater welders.

 Most underwater divers start as apprentices, known as “tenders”.
-In the apprentice mode, a diver makes less than a more seasoned diver.
+In the apprentice mode, a diver makes much less than a more seasoned diver.
 Starting pay runs around $35,000 and can grow to over $100,000-$200,000 for a more experienced diver.
+Experienced underwater welders are worth a LOT more because of the dangers involved in the field and necessary technical skills.

 Underwater welding can be conducted wet or dry.
 Underwater wet welding involves a diver submerged in water.